 Who accesses the internet from mobile devices?

-People most often use smartphones and tablets for emailing, searching the internet and participating in social networking.
-They use smartphones for research before making a purchase, including comparing prices and products while they are in a shop ready to buy.
+People most often use smartphones and tablets for emailing, searching the internet and participating in social networking, on average checking their smartphone more than 30 times a day.

 Customers who use mobile devices